wessengetachew/1st-Finite-Cutoff-/README.md

                 }
             }

-            // Add watermark if requested
-            if (includeWatermark) {
+            // Add watermark if requested (should be visible now) if (includeWatermark) {
                 drawWatermark(tempCtx, tempCanvas.width, tempCanvas.height);
             }